leifurthorleifsson/www/content/authors/codelab/_index.md

 highlight_name: true
 ---

-Welcome to the Computational Design Laboratory at the [School of Aeronautics and Astronautics](https://engineering.purdue.edu/AAE), [Purdue University](https://www.purdue.edu) led by [Prof. Leifur Thor Leifsson](/authors/leifur).
+Welcome to the COmputational DEsign Laboratory (CODE Lab) at the [School of Aeronautics and Astronautics](https://engineering.purdue.edu/AAE), [Purdue University](https://www.purdue.edu) led by [Prof. Leifur Thor Leifsson](/authors/leifur).

 Our research focuses on advancing fundamental computational methods for optimal design and uncertainty quantification of aerospace systems.